bakdata/kpops/docs/docs/user/references/cli-commands.md

 ## `kpops init`

-Initialize a new a KPOps project.
+Initialize a new KPOps project.

 **Usage**: